froala/nova-froala-field/README.md

 #### Images Optimization

-All upload images will be optimized by default by [spatie/image-optimizer](https://github.com/spatie/image-optimizer).
+All uploaded images will be optimized by default by [spatie/image-optimizer](https://github.com/spatie/image-optimizer).

-You can disable image optimization in configuration:
+You can disable image optimization in config file:

 ```php
 /*